bennyh960/queue-manager/README.md

 > _No other actions or code changes are required—just update your package version for the best
 > experience._

+---

+#### 🚨 CRITICAL BUG FIX in redis - v1.0.15

+> ⚠️ URGENT UPDATE REQUIRED : Update immediately if using Redis backend:

 <!-- ## 🚧 Project Status: Actively Improving

 > **Note:**